HummingbirdTechGroup/Funnel/docs/YourOwnFilter.md

 }
 ```

-Bear in mind that the class name must end with `Filter` and the beginning will be
-used for composing the new methods.
+Bear in mind that the returned name will be used for composing the new methods.

 For example:
 - findByDateRange('getMethod', new \DateTime('07/11/2016'), new \DateTime('08/11/2016'))